 The Children’s Center has been a resource to local families since its humble beginnings in 1966.
-The purpose, focus, and even name of the Center has evolved over those forty-plus years and attempts to maintain an ongoing response to local needs.
+The purpose, focus, and even name of the Center has evolved over the past 50+ years and attempts to maintain an ongoing response to local needs.

-The Children’s Center was incorporated in 1967 as Mid-State United Cerebral Palsy, Inc..
-The program operated from a private home in until it was housed at the Penney Memorial Baptist Church in Augusta later that year.
+The Children’s Center was incorporated in 1967 as Mid-State United Cerebral Palsy, Inc. The program operated from a private home until it was housed at the Penney Memorial Baptist Church in Augusta later that year.
 The program was dependent on volunteers to provide services.
 The volunteers were trained on the job by a consultant provided through the State of Maine.
-The children served were primarily school-aged, with one preschool class for three to five year olds.
+The children served were primarily school-aged, with one preschool class for three to five-year-olds.

 After a temporary move to Governor Hill Mansion on State Street, Kennebec County officials designed and built a facility at our current location on Alden Avenue, using state and federal funds designated to serve individuals with multiple disabilities.
 The doors to the new building opened on December 2, 1978.